Fighting Digital Illiteracy with Social Media Governance Policies

-As psyched as readers of this blog may be about the benefits of integrating social media into marketing, PR and organizational communication, it seems we’re all still learning how to implement social media polices that effectively redefine information discovery and reputation management.
+As psyched we all are about the benefits of integrating social media into marketing, PR and organizational communication, it seems we’re all still learning how to implement social media governance polices that effectively redefine information discovery and reputation management.

-Despite the wide spread adoption of social media on a global basis, most companies remain clueless about how digital technology is changing the way people communicate and share information.
+Despite the wide spread adoption of social media on a global basis, most companies remain unsure about how to regulate digital media communications in the workplace.

 - Burson-Marsteller’s email smear campaign against Google for Facebook.
 Seriously?
 That’s the best they could do?